 The 10 Best Guitar Stands

 This wiki has been updated 38 times since it was first published in September of 2015.
 Whether you need something for onstage use or a rack to display your impressive collection at home, one of these stands will take care of your precious instruments nicely.
 They are available in a variety of designs to accommodate different numbers of acoustic, electric, and bass guitars, as well as banjos and ukuleles.
 We've chosen both plain and more decorative models, so there's one for all.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes